mrfoto/mrfoto.github.io/_posts/posts/2016-04-26-in-quest-of-a-better-coffee.markdown

 That was and is more or less my setup for producing excellent coffee at home.
 It's also my recommendation for anyone that wants to experience better coffee.
 Aeropress, Baratza Encore, and ideally a variable temperature kettle.
 Along with some high quality coffee beans this will produce the best coffee you ever had.

 As far as the coffee beans go 3rd wave is slowly hitting Slovenia as well.
 Besides aforementioned Escobar we have [moderna](https://www.facebook.com/kavarnamoderna/), [Buna](http://www.buna.si/), [Iconic](http://www.coffeeiconic.com/), and [Coronini](https://www.facebook.com/Coroninicafe).
 But the best way to get truly high quality beans is still to order from abroad.
-My preferred way to do that is [The Coffee Roasters](http://thecoffeeroasters.co.uk/pages/subscription-service) coffee subscription[^9].
+My preferred way to do that is [The Coffee Roasters](https://thecoffeeroasters.co.uk/?ref=miha.rekar) coffee subscription.
 It's completely personalized and the flavors coffee can deliver blow me away almost every month.

 You know how above I said that I have "more or less" the same setup today?
 There was one notable addition to the setup lately and it changed everything. *Again*.
 Here's a hint: